 Rates & Insurance

-All treatment sessions are one-on-one with a Doctor of Physical Therapy, and are scheduled for either 1 hour or 30 minutes.
+All treatment sessions are one-on-one with an expert Manual Physical Therapist, and are scheduled for either 1 hour or 30 minutes.
 The rate for treatment sessions and other services vary, so please call us at (512) 693-8849 to enquire about pricing.